-In 2021, tuition for full-time students at Clarion University of Pennsylvania was $7,716 a year for in-state students and $11,574 a year for out-of-state students.
+In 2022, tuition for full-time Clarion University of Pennsylvania students was $7,716 a year for in-state students and $11,574 a year for out-of-state students.

-If this information makes going to college feel scary, remember, the "sticker price" of tuition doesn't mean much if you plan to use financial aid to help pay for college.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college until after graduation.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make theactual cost of attending college more manageable until after graduation.

-Clarion University of Pennsylvania is a public, state institution, so it offers a reduced tuition rate of $7,716 for in-state students who attend full-time.
-For students who are not considered Pennsylvania-residents, out-of-state tuition is $11,574 a year.
+Clarion University of Pennsylvania is a public, state institution, which means it offers a reduced tuition rate of $7,716 for students who qualify as state residents and attend full-time.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to check your state's guidelines for how to qualify for as an in-state resident.
+Choosing a school where you qualify for in-state tuition can save significant money on the cost of tuition, as well as loans and interest owed.
+Take the time to check your state's guidelines for how to qualify for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on where you live.

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Clarion University of Pennsylvania:
+International students are not eligible for federal financial aid, but should research private or Clarion University of Pennsylvania-specific aid and scholarships.
+International students who demonstrate financial need may qualify for the following types of financial support at Clarion University of Pennsylvania:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Tuition is not the only cost of attending college;room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Clarion University of Pennsylvania.

-Room and board at Clarion University of Pennsylvania is $13,084 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the Clarion University of Pennsylvania's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
-The cost of board-only is $8,950.
+Housing and campus dining at Clarion University of Pennsylvania is $12,930 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Clarion University of Pennsylvania's on-campus cafeterias and dining halls.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools offer ways so that those with demonstrated need to get help covering these fees.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges have resources for students with financial need to get help covering these fees.

-The cost of getting around in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?.
+The total cost of transportation in college depends on a few key factors.
+Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
-Do you own a car, or will you need to use public transportation?
-All of these factors can make a big difference in your transportation budget.
-At Clarion University of Pennsylvania, freshman are allowed to park on campus.
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact transportation costs.
+The location of a college or university can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is usually expensive, but there may be more buses, trains and affordable flights to actually get to school.
-Clarion University of Pennsylvaniais in a rural setting in Pennsylvania.
+On the other hand transportation in a city could be expensive, but there may be more buses, trains or low-cost flight options to actually get to school.
+The Clarion University of Pennsylvania campus is in a rural setting in Pennsylvania.

-Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending Clarion University of Pennsylvania.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for Clarion University of Pennsylvania.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Clarion University of Pennsylvania undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,197 of the 3,587 undergrads enrolled received financial aid.
-Clarion University of Pennsylvania meets 46.8% of the demonstrated financial need for undergraduates.
+The majority of Clarion University of Pennsylvania undergrads use financial aid to finance their education.
+In 2022, 1,807 of the 3,156 undergrads enrolled received financial aid.
+Clarion University of Pennsylvania meets 47.5% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.